signalfx/apmworkshop/apm/python/traceinvaders/readme.md

 The goal is to keep the reqs/sec high and the error spans at zero.

 Exit by closing game window or ctrl-c in terminal.

+**Troubleshooting**

+If you see this in your terminal during gameplay `ConnectionRefusedError: [Errno 61] Connection refused` then recheck your Splunk Realm and Token in the `setup.sh` script and re-run it.

 Open source heritage: